 Why repurposing content is beneficial.

-The ultimate goal with content marketing is to increase visibility, and with 3.6 billion people using social media every day, showing up consistently in a way that’s relevant too should be a top priority for all businesses.
-According to Instagram, nearly all U.S. business profiles post at least once a day.
-Now, take into account that many businesses have a presence on multiple social media platforms, occasionally post more than once a day, and also have to keep up with additional marketing channels like blogs, podcasts, byline pieces, newsletters, and more.
-Putting it all together, there is an awful lot of content to create.
+The ultimate goal of startup content marketing is to increase traffic via engaging and influential stories.
+With 3.6 billion people using social media every day, showing up consistently on social channels – in a relevant way too – is one way to divert social traffic your brand’s way.
+According to Instagram, nearly all U.S. business profiles post at least once daily.
+Now, consider that many businesses have a presence on multiple social media platforms, occasionally post more than once a day, and also have to keep up with additional marketing channels like blogs, podcasts, byline pieces, newsletters, and more.
+Putting it all together, there is a lot of content to create.

-For startups with a small marketing team, a single marketer, or do-it-all CEO, turning out a consistent stream of impactful content at a timely pace can be overwhelming.
+For startups with a small marketing team, a single marketer, or do-it-all CEO, quickly turning out a consistent stream of impactful content can be overwhelming.
 That’s why each piece of content must be produced with maximum repurposing value in mind.
 Repurposing will not only give your marketing team a reprieve from content overload, but it will also open up the necessary time it takes to create insightful, compelling long-form content that should be the base of your company’s entire content library.
-Repurposing content also amplifies the original content piece, which increases interest and grows your audience with each ‘share.’
+Repurposing content also amplifies the original content piece, increasing interest and increasing your audience with each ‘share.’

-Aside from greater visibility and more time for content creation, an added benefit includes the ability to gain a clearer understanding of what kind of content your target audience is most likely to engage with.
-For instance, if you repurpose your blog content on LinkedIn using various graphics, videos, direct links, and quotes, eventually you will begin to see a pattern with the content attributes that are most likely to receive the largest engagement.
-Relevant engagement statistics such as likes, comments, shares, saves, and follows should be tracked to inform future strategies in order to grow an engaged audience likely to turn into qualified leads.
+Aside from greater visibility and more time for content creation, an added benefit is the ability to understand better what kind of content your target audience is most likely to engage with.
+For instance, if you repurpose your blog content on LinkedIn using various graphics, videos, direct links, and quotes, you will eventually see a pattern with the content attributes that are most likely to receive the most significant engagement.
+Relevant engagement statistics such as likes, comments, shares, saves, and follows should be tracked to inform future strategies to grow an engaged audience likely to turn into qualified leads.

 How to effectively use one piece of video content to boost your marketing engine